Food Help

 Volunteering through Workfare.
 Hours from Workfare participation cannot be combined with employment, other volunteering, or training programs to reach the monthly hours requirement.

-Exemptions to the ABAWD Requirements
+Exemptions to the Work Requirements

-Under 18 or over 54
+Under 18 or over 64 years old

 Determined to be physically or mentally unable to work an average of 20 hours a week